Shrine of the Three Kings: Nineteenth-century history

 Note: "Just as the coin of Philipp in Hartzheim, historia rei nummariae coloniensis Table 3 No. 14, 16, (1754), yet without its circumscription; the other (coin) is in square form, showed in the center a cross, accompanied by the sword of jurisdiction, and the crosier (bishop's crook) on either side, also without transcription, most certainly it is not younger and can be assumed perhaps to turn out to be a coin by Rainald [of Dassel]."

-The bones were wrapped in white silk and returned to the shrine.
+Identity of the Three Magi

+Images of the three Kings are located in the bottom middle of the sanctuary, offering gifts in this order according to the Gospel of Matthew: gold, frankincense, and myrrh, to Mary on the throne holding infant Jesus.
+These ventured to Bethlehem from the east where Christ was born after seeing a star.
+The identities of these Magi are in the order they appear on the shrine as golden figures: Caspar, Melchior, Balthasar.
+Melchior, shown on the shrine with a long beard, is the oldest of the three.
+He is King of Persia, and was given the gift of gold to give the Christ Child.
+Balthasar, depicted as an old Middle Eastern or Black man with African features on the shrine, was the King of Arabia or sometimes Ethiopia; he is giving the gift of myrrh to the Christ Child.
+Lastly, Caspar (or Gaspar) was the youngest of the three, and shown with a short beard on the shrine; he was given the gift of frankincense to give the Christ child.

 Description

 Size and construction

 The Shrine of the Three Kings is approximately 110 cm wide, 153 cm high, and 220 cm long.
 It is shaped like a basilica: two sarcophagi stand next to each other, with the third sarcophagus resting on their roof ridges.
 The ends are completely covered, so there is no space visible between the sarcophagi.
 The basic structure is made of wood, with gold and silver overlay decorated with filigree, enamel, and over 1,000 jewels and beads.
 The latter include a large number of cameos and intaglio pieces, some pre-Christian.